Ranking: Ordinal ranking ("1234" ranking)

 In ordinal ranking, all items receive distinct ordinal numbers, including items that compare equal.
 The assignment of distinct ordinal numbers to items that compare equal can be done at random, or arbitrarily, but it is generally preferable to use a system that is arbitrary but consistent, as this gives stable results if the ranking is done multiple times.
 An example of an arbitrary but consistent system would be to incorporate other attributes into the ranking order (such as alphabetical ordering of the competitor's name) to ensure that no two items exactly match.

 With this strategy, if A ranks ahead of B and C (which compare equal) which are both ranked ahead of D, then A gets ranking number 1 ("first") and D gets ranking number 4 ("fourth"), and either B gets ranking number 2 ("second") and C gets ranking number 3 ("third") or C gets ranking number 2 ("second") and B gets ranking number 3 ("third").

 In computer data processing, ordinal ranking is also referred to as "row numbering".

+This method corresponds to the "first", "last", and "random" methods in the R programming language to handle ties.